Accelerated creation of NOON states with ultracold atoms via counterdiabatic driving

-This system exhibits a range of interesting phenomena depending on the values of the interaction and hopping parameters.
-When the interaction is sufficiently large compared to the tunneling rate between sites, the particles are completely localized in their respective sites, forming what is known as a Mott insulator, while a superfluid state can be achieved when the hopping is large enough relative to the interaction to allow particles to move freely between the sites \cite{limitstates}.
-The presence of interaction allows the many-body spectrum to be completely divided into multiple parts.
-In particular, states where all particles are in the same site are all localized at the top of the spectrum, isolated from the rest by a gap of size $\approx U(N-1)/J$.
+This protocol is optimally executed in the self-trapping parameter regime \cite{selftrap} which is characterized by an onsite interaction strength $U$ that is large compared to the tunneling rate $J$ between the wells.
+In this regime, the many-body spectrum is energetically divided into multiple groups of levels.
+In particular, states where all particles are in the same well are all located at the top of the spectrum, isolated from the rest by a gap of size $\simeq U(N-1)/J$ (see Fig.~\ref{fig1} (a)).
 The presence of interaction is thus of crucial importance for our method, as it induces a gap-protected reduced system that is useful for engineering the NOON state creation.

 Due to the delocalization of states $\vert N,0,0\rangle$, $\vert 0,N,0\rangle $ and $\vert 0,0,N\rangle$, the dynamics of the system can be effectively described in terms of a 3-level system.
-The reduced Hamiltonian in the Fock basis $\mathcal{B} = \left\{\vert N,0,0\rangle , \vert 0,N,0\rangle, \vert 0,0,N\rangle \right\}$ is given by:
+The reduced Hamiltonian in the Fock basis $ \left(\vert N,0,0\rangle , \vert 0,N,0\rangle, \vert 0,0,N\rangle \right)$ is given by